Click here for help with opening PDF files.

 For Medicare Patients – We will submit your charges to Medicare first.
 If you provide our office with your secondary insurance information, we will submit the remaining balance to be reimbursed directly to our office.
 We will not submit to your secondary insurance if the total charge from Medicare was applied to you annual Medicare deductible.
 It is then your responsibility to do so.

 Some insurance plans require precertification and second opinions.
 Therefore, we do require you to bring with you at the time of your visit your insurance cards so that we may retain a photocopy of this information to keep in your chart.
 Failure to do so may delay medical treatment.

 We realize that the cost of medical care is rising at an alarming rate.
 We will make every effort to keep our fees appropriate and limit your medical care costs.
 All routine office visits are expected to be paid at the time of your appointment, unless you have an insurance with which we are participating.
 This will help us reduce the costs associated with billing.
 We accept personal checks, cash, Mastercard, Discover and Visa in meeting these obligations.
 Other arrangements can be made with our office manager depending upon special circumstances.
 We do not withhold medical services because of financial difficulties.
-If you need assistance with financial arrangements (payment plans), or have questions regarding payment information or insurance plans please contact our office manager at the number at the bottom of the page.
+If you need assistance with financial arrangements (payment plans), or have questions regarding payment information or insurance plans please contact our billing department at 610-372-8995 ext.
+6.

 We are happy to process the first insurance form for you at no charge as long as you have provided us with the appropriate insurance information.
 There is a $5.00 per form service fee for additional forms.
 We expect payment promptly if you receive a bill from our office for balances that may be due.
 Please feel free to discuss any questions you may have about billing with office staff.